vrednyydragon/Projects_CS50W/project0_homepage/README.md

 - nesting.scss and nesting.css - this files contain stylesheet for nesting.

 - Kyiv.jpg, kisi.jpg, MBC.jpg, rollers.jpg, snowboard.jpg, kayak.jpg- image that is used on the website.

+**How to run:**
+You need to enter the project directory and open index.html.